MIC-DKFZ/radioactive/README.md

 The IntRa Bench provides the medical segmentation field a comprehensive benchmark, that fairly compares existing open-set interactive segmentatio methods on a broad-range of tasks and modalities.
 The benchmark is intended to provide users with a clear understanding of how to best prompt existing methods and provides developers with a extendaable framework to easily compare their newly developed methods against the currently available methods.

+## ToDo's

+- [ ] Check-out current checkpoints or provide version (last-accessed) time point when checkpoints were loaded
+  - [ ] Upload checkpoints to Zenodo to allow auto-downloading them on-demand
+- [ ] Move preprocessing lesions into the normal call
+  - [ ] Try reading -- if not exists create.
+- [ ] Add some more seeds of the same model to get more robust results
+- [ ] SegVol does sample from foreground mask it creates in zoom-in zoom-out mode, so it does not receive the "same" prompt

 ## Installing the Benchmark
 ToDo